 4- Insect repellent.
 This particular one I bought nearly 5 years ago, so is not something I use often.
 Only if I suddenly find myself walking around bogs or marshes full of mosquitoes and such.
 If you prefer not to use chemicals or, if like me, take the least amount of items while holidaying on a different country, standard cooking vinegar will do exactly the same thing; while also, soothing your skin if you get a sunburn.

 5- Headlight.
 This is extremely useful if you get lost at night, or are the type of person that enjoys a night stroll.
 Make sure the batteries are always charged.
 There are some type of headlights nowadays that charge via USB, rather than using normal AA or AAA power batteries.
-This increases the life of the mechanism, while cutting down on pollution.
+This increases the life of the mechanism while cutting down on pollution.

 6- A knife.
 Knives are extremely useful in the wilderness.
 I recommend a sharp one.
 It can be helpful from anything to cooking, to cutting or piercing, to even self-defense if it comes to that.

 7- A raincoat.
-I personally prefer to not to go on long walks when it is raining, thought I don’t mind it in the summer.
+I personally prefer to not to go on long walks when it is raining, though I don’t mind it in the summer.
 However, if you are somewhere and it begins to rain, it will keep you dry until you find your way home or find a place to shelter.

 8- A First Aid Kit.
 This is probably the most important piece of equipment (right next to water) to take with you on treks.
 Any sports store will sell you compact ones perfect to fit in your bag.
 Learning a few basics on First Aid like doing slings (in case of a broken arm), or tourniquets (in case of a piercing wound), or even what to do if you have a heart attack alone (Aspirin is always good to have handy, for the same reasons it isn’t good to take while menstruating), are some of the basics to know that could save your life in case of an emergency.

 9- Addendum.
 Thermal blanket.
-Also known as heat blanket, space blanket, survival blanket and emergency blanket.
-It is well known that body heat is lost in 5 specific ways: Convection, Conduction, Radiation, Evaporation and Respiration.
+Also known as heat blanket, space blanket, survival blanket, and emergency blanket.
+It is well known that body heat is lost in 5 specific ways: Convection, Conduction, Radiation, Evaporation, and Respiration.
 You will need to add layers of insulation to the blanket to keep the heat in.

 10- Rope.
 Can be useful in many ways.
-I never needed it just yet, but it could be useful if you need to climb, or cross a body of water while attaching your belongings to your body; just to name a few examples.
+I never needed it just yet, but it could be useful if you need to climb or cross a body of water while attaching your belongings to your body; just to name a few examples.
 I personally need to upgrade my own rope.
 This particular one is a bondage rope, so not all that helpful for the great outdoors.
 But having several meters to cut and use at will is always a good idea.

 If you need to start a fire outdoors in a wet environment, is always good to take with you some Potassium (K).
 The reason for this is that if you end up with nothing but having to rub two sticks together, this will shorten the amount of friction (rubbing) between the two sticks.
 Any chemistry set for children you buy in toy stores will have a small amount of potassium in it.

 12- Mountain Rescue Service App.
 I use this particular app.
-It works well in Czech Republic and Slovakia.
+It works well in the Czech Republic and Slovakia.
 Different countries will have similar apps.
 The app is extremely helpful because it gives you first aid tips, sends S.O.S lightning signals, and gives you a torchlight if you need one.
 But most importantly, you can call or send messages directly to rescue services by pinning down your specific coordinates (you will need to allow GPS permissions).

 You can also enter your details in terms of allergies, etc, thus making it easier for the paramedics during rescue operations.